 issued a license under Chapter 301, Occupation Code, that is revoked or suspended.

-The FMSA verifies potential service providers selected by the member, LAR or DR meet provider qualifications and other requirements of STAR+PLUS Home and Community Based Services (HCBS) before the member, LAR or DR hires the service provider.
+The FMSA verifies potential service providers selected by the CDS employer or DR meet provider qualifications and other requirements of STAR+PLUS or STAR+PLUS Home and Community Based Services (HCBS) before the CDS employer or DR hires the service provider.

 8243 Authorizing CDS